PRICES INCLUDE & NOT Included in the Prices

 We recommend you take your trekking luggage in a large holdall or rucksack which can perhaps be folded up inside your main luggage if you are also traveling around the Atlas Mountains and wish to have the security of your usual suitcase(s).
 You should also take a suitable daypack which will carry drinking water, camera, hat, raincoat, etc. as you may not be in direct contact with your support team at all times during the day.

-In winter, much of the region above 2500m can be snow-covered and hiking in these areas could require the use of crampons and ice axes.
+In winter much of the region above 2500m can be snow-covered and hiking in these areas could require the use of crampons and ice axes.
 High winds and precipitation in whatever form may preclude some routes and this will be discussed before you set out or can be modified at any time with the advice of your guide.

-We will maintain our program of trekking during the holy month of Ramadan but we would ask you to respect your team by allowing them the courtesy of eating an early breakfast (before sunrise) and to avoid, where possible, drinking, smoking and snacking immediately in front of them during the day – they will, of course, prepare the usual lunch though as part of their duties.
+We will maintain our programme of trekking during the holy month of Ramadan but we would ask you to respect your team by allowing them the courtesy of eating an early breakfast (before sunrise) and to avoid, where possible, drinking, smoking and snacking immediately in front of them during the day – they will, of course, prepare the usual lunch though as part of their duties.

-Breakfast – tea, coffee, juice, fruit, milk, bread, butter, jam, cheese, porridge,
+Breakfast – tea, coffee, juice, fruit, milk, bread, butter, jam, cheese, porridge

 Picnic lunch – fresh Moroccan salad, cheese, sliced sausage, tinned tuna fish and sardines, bread, fruit, mint tea (pasta, beans, potatoes, and rice can also be included).